-The tour consists of 9 platforms, 6 ziplines, one of which is over 100 meters long, observation walkways and last but not least: a 25 meter rappel down to the edge of a stream where wildlife hangs out.
+The tour consists of nine platforms, six ziplines, one of which is over 100 meters long, observation walkways and last but not least, a 25-metre rappel down to the edge of a stream where wildlife hangs out.

-As well as being an exhilarating adventure, you’ll also be accompanied with a guide who will be pointing out the surrounding wildlife.
+As well as being an exhilarating adventure, you’ll also be accompanied by a guide who will be pointing out the surrounding wildlife.

-Drake Bay and the Osa Peninsula is one of the most unique fishing destinations in the world.
+Drake Bay and the Osa Peninsula are one of the most unique fishing destinations in the world.

 The calm waters offer a pleasant boat trip, whilst all the action is going on under the water.
 Drake Bay is home to a variety of fish such as Marlin, Mahi-Mahi, Tuna, Roosterfish, Grouper, Mackerel, plus many more.

-Copadearbol offers both half and full day charters from $450 for groups up to 4 or 5 people.
-Half-day trips include water, soda, beer, juices, fruit and cookies, while full day tours also include a delicious homemade lunch.
+Copadearbol offers both half and full-day charters from $450 for groups of up to 5 people.
+Half-day trips include water, soda, beer, juices, fruit and cookies, while full-day tours also include a delicious homemade lunch.

 #12 Go horse riding through the rainforest and along the beaches

-Riding on a horse somehow makes you feel more connected with the nature around you.
+Riding on a horse somehow makes you feel more connected with nature around you.

 There are a number of bridleways leading you to remote areas of the rainforest.
 Here the animals and wildlife are predominantly undisturbed.
 Along the way, your guide will also be able to tell you stories and information about the wildlife.

-During the ride you’ll get to gallop along deserted beaches and ride through primary forest to enjoy the viewpoints overlooking the Pacific Oceans.
+During the ride, you’ll get to gallop along deserted beaches and ride through primary forests to enjoy the viewpoints overlooking the Pacific Oceans.
 Sounds pretty magical right?